 - Ungoverned “App Jungle” – Within many organizations, the proliferation of locally installed Lotus Notes servers has created an App Jungle that is impossible to manage, while lacking the governance and control required by IT.
 Moreover, Lotus does not provide visibility into what applications are available, so many enterprises are struggling to rationalize their application portfolio.

-- Lack of Openness – Modern business applications must seamlessly leverage information from multiple systems and data sources, both on premise and the cloud.
+- Lack of Openness – Modern business applications must seamlessly leverage information from multiple systems and data sources, both on premises and the cloud.
 However, Lotus Notes lacks the required openness and connectivity; hence these apps lose their relevance in an application landscape increasingly characterized by a mix of interconnected on-premises and cloud applications and services.

 - High TCO – The total of cost of ownership for Lotus Notes applications, taking the App Jungle and proliferation of local servers into consideration, is not in balance with the value delivered—especially considering the lack of user adoption and challenges to integrate Lotus Notes applications with other systems.

 Organizations Embrace Cloud Platforms for Lotus Notes Migration

 In light of these challenges, organizations are turning to cloud platforms like Mendix to migrate legacy Lotus Notes applications.
 They can build modern multi-channel apps radically faster, easier and at lower cost thanks to capabilities like visual, model-driven development, one-click cloud deployment and seamless integration with existing systems.
 And using these platforms, they can also more directly involve the business in the development process while allowing IT to centrally manage the application portfolio.